ringcentral/ringcentral-faq/docs/customErrorCodes.md

 # Custom Error Codes FAQ

-These custom error codes are returned as part of an HTTP error response from the RingCentral API
+These custom error codes are returned as part of an HTTP error response from the RingCentral API.
+**NOTE:** This list may be out of date at times, but should still be helpful.
+Will update time permitting.

 ## What is the meaning custom error codes in this response?